Getting help with ChurchSuite...

 With every new Android, Apple, and Windows operating system release and new device, this inevitably results in changes in ChurchSuite.

 Yes, resist as we may, sometimes churches change too!
-New ministries, new ideas, new strategies and priorities.
+New ministries, new staff/team, new ideas, new strategies and priorities.
 ChurchSuite exists to help serve churches in meeting the demands of these changes.
 A good example is the introduction of multi-site functionality.
 This feature caused radical changes through every part of ChurchSuite and any printed instruction manual that pre-existed multi-site would now be largely useless, or at best misleading.
-It's like the church member that clings to their 20 year old printed church contact directory - most of the people have long since changed their contact details, move home or church, or died!
+It's like the church member that prefers to cling to their 20-year old printed church contact directory - many of the people in the directory have long since changed their contact details, moved home or church, or died!

 Instead of a printed instruction manual, we have focussed on a more effective and efficient method of managing and communicating how to use ChurchSuite, producing online Support Articles.
 Support Article can easily be produced in response to a new feature and existing articles can be updated simply in response to enhancements, fixes, and changes in functionality.